yskoverride/Bit/README.md

 ###Models
-The concept of Model in MVC is still bit unclear for me.
+The concept of Model in MVC (Real World) is still bit unclear for me.
 In Bit Models are like collaborator which deals with data of a particular table only.
 Feel free to add business logic to these.

 Models should be placed in the Models Folder.
 You can extend the BaseModel class in your Model class to take advantage of the simple data manipulation methods.